bartongroup/ProteoFAV/docs/index.rst

 ProteoFAV's Documentation
 =========================

-ProteoFAV (Protein Feature Aggregation and Variants) is an open-source framework for simple and fast integration of protein structure data with sequence annotations and genetic variation.
+ProteoFAV (Protein Features, Annotations and Variants) is an open-source framework for simple and fast integration of protein structure data with sequence annotations and genetic variation.

 ProteoFAV is a Python module that address the challenge of cross-mapping protein structures and protein sequences, allowing for protein structures to be annotated with sequence features.
 It implements methods for working with